-As another example, one could use the Microsoft Comic Sans font, which can be made available with the comicsans package [5].
+It is possible to "dress up" beamer presentations in a variety of ways.
+For example, one could use the Microsoft Comic Sans font, which can be made available with the comicsans package [4].
 Once this font has been established within the TEX system, adding the following two lines to the preamble of the beamer document will make it the default font:

-'''

-\usepackage{comicsans}

-\renewcommand{\sfdefault}{comic}
+\usepackage{comicsans} \renewcommand{\sfdefault}{comic}

-'''